hupili/python-for-data-and-media-communication-gitbook/assignments.md

 ## Way to hand in assignments

-- Create an repo called `python-data-assignments`.
-(Pleas copy and paste to ensure the exact repo name; or we may not find your assignment)
+- Create a repo called `python-data-assignments`.
+(Please copy and paste to ensure the exact repo name, or we may not find your assignment)
 - Create one folder for each assignment, with names `assignment0`, `assignment1` and `assignment2`.
 - Put all the relevant files, including codes, docs and data (where applicable) into the per assignment folder.
 Refer to [notes-week-00.md](notes-week-00.md) for GitHub operations.